peterbrittain/asciimatics/doc/source/intro.rst

    such as flake8 and pylint or editors like pycharm really help here.
 #.
 Please run the existing unit tests against your new code to make sure that
    it still works as expected.
 I normally use nosetests to do this.
-In addition, i fyou are adding significant extra function, please write some new tests for your code.
+In addition, if you are adding significant extra function, please write some new tests for your code.

 When you've got something you're happy with, please feel free to submit a pull